 What happens if you are chosen to participate in the peer process?

 If ACL chooses you to serve on a peer review panel, we strongly recommend you view NIDILRR's Online Peer Reviewer Orientation.
 Note: This orientation still refers to the U.S. Department of Education.
 We are working to update the peer reviewer orientation so it contains ACL information.

 Additional questions can be directed to firstname.lastname@example.org.

 What do I need to do to become a peer reviewer for ACL?

-To be considered for the ever-expanding pool of ACL's potential peer reviewers, please send your request and current resume to firstname.lastname@example.org .
-If you are interested in becoming a peer reviewer specifically for the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), please email NIDILRRemail@example.com.
+To be considered for the ever-expanding pool of ACL's potential peer reviewers, please send your request and current resume to email@example.com.
+If you are interested in becoming a peer reviewer specifically for the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), please register and upload your CV into the Reviewer Recruitment Module (RRM) at https://rrm.grantsolutions.gov/AgencyPortal/acl.aspx.